Medically reviewed by Drugs.com. Last updated on Sep 24, 2021.

 Nonvalvular Atrial Fibrillation

-The recommended dose of SAVAYSA is 60 mg taken orally once daily [see Warnings and Precautions (5.1), Clinical Studies (14.1)].
-Assess creatinine clearance, as calculated using the Cockcroft-Gault equation*, before initiating therapy with SAVAYSA.
+The recommended dose of SAVAYSA is 60 mg taken orally once daily [see Warnings and Precautions (5.1) and Clinical Studies (14.1)].
+Assess creatinine clearance, as calculated using the Cockcroft-Gault equation1, before initiating therapy with SAVAYSA.
 Do not use SAVAYSA in patients with CrCL > 95 mL/min.

 Treatment of Deep Vein Thrombosis and Pulmonary Embolism